ASPIDE GMBH

 2003 - DateChairman

 John became Chairman of Acra in May 2003.
 The company manufactures digital data collection devices for test instrumentation systems, mainly in the aerospace sector.
-The company has annual sales of €10mio, and is growing strongly with an international customer base, particularly in Europe and the Far East, but also breaking new ground in the USA.
+The company has annual sales of UKP 15mio, (up from UKP 10mio when John joined the board) and is growing strongly with an international customer base, particularly in Europe and the Far East, but also breaking new ground in the USA.
 Customers include Airbus, BAE SYSTEMS, Northrop, Boeing and Eurocopter.

 University for Industry